sindhualanghat/pa-law/index.md

         - title: PARTNERS
           description: ""
           url: /partners/
+  - infopic:
+      title: "ABOUT LAW@CDC "
+      description: LAW@CDC 2021 is a nationwide effort to promote awareness and understanding of the law in the community through a series of talks.
+      button: Find out more
+      url: /about/
+      image: /images/Picture7.png
+      alt: Image alt text
   - infobar:
       title: About LAW@CDC 2022
       subtitle: 25 September - 7 November 2021